 Financial need is not required.
-Student must be enrolled at least half time.
-The borrower is responsible for interest during all periods.
-The Unsubsidized loans have a six-month grace period that starts the day after graduation, when student leave school, or drop below half-time enrollment.
+Students must be enrolled at least half time.
+The borrower is responsible for interests during all periods.
+The Unsubsidized loans have a six-month grace period that starts the day after graduation, when students leave school, or drop below half-time enrollment.
 The repayment period begins the day after the grace period ends.

-Fixed interest rate of 5.28% for loans first disbursed between July 1, 2021 and June 30, 2022
+Fixed interest rate of 7.05% for loans first disbursed between July 1, 2023 and June 30, 2024.

-Origination Fee: 1.057% for loans first disbursed up to September 30, 2022.
+Origination Fee: 1.057% for loans first disbursed up to September 30, 2024.